apache/nuttx/configs/open1788/README.txt

   -------

-    A simple NSH configuration used for some basic (non-graphic) debug of the framebuffer character drivers using both apps/examples/pdcurses and apps/examples/fb as NSH built-in applications.
+    A simple NSH configuration used for some basic (non-graphic) debug of the pdcurses librawry on top of a framebuffer character drivers.
+This configuration provides the test programs from:

+      - apps/examples/pdcurses,
+      - apps/examples/fb, and
+      - apps/examples/djoystick

+    as NSH built-in applications.
+A discrete joystick is provided to control pdcurses examples using the joystick buttons on the Open1788 board.

     This configuration enables SDRAM to hold the LCD framebuffer and enables the LPC178x LCD driver in order to support the WaveShare 4.3 inch TFT panel.

-    NOTES:

-    1. In this configuration, the SDRAM is not added to heap but is dedicated to supporting an LCD frame buffer at address 0xa0010000.
+In this configuration, the SDRAM is not added to heap but is dedicated to supporting an LCD frame buffer at address 0xa0010000.

     STATUS:
     2017-11-20:  Basic graphics functionality appears to be functional, but